damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 1\.
 Title of Project: {Title of project}
 2\.
 Project Dates:
-   * Project commencement date:  {Contract / Project Start Date}.
+   * Project commencement date:  {Start Date}.
-   * Project termination date:  {Contract / Project End Date}.
+   * Project termination date:  {End Date}.
 3\.
 Deliverables and Due Dates:
 Company has engaged contractor to perform the following:
-   * {Describe main deliverable.
-If closely aligned with an existing job, e.g. Developer, point to website: https://about.gitlab.com/jobs/___}
+   * {Short task description link to job description webpage whenever possible}

 All Deliverables must be completed in the time frame specified above in order to maintain the herein mutually agreed upon schedule and budget.
 Any delay in submitting a Deliverable may result in all subsequent dates shifting by the same number of days as the delay.
 The Parties will make all reasonable business efforts to adhere to all scheduled dates regardless of delays.

 **{REMOVE FOR ONGOING PROJECTS, LEAVE IN FOR ONE-OFF PROJECTS}**
 4\.
 Approvals & Feedback:
 All Contributor Deliverables associated with the Project will be subject to approval and acceptance by GitLab (“Approvals”).
 Approvals are based on GitLab’s standards and subject to GitLab’s sole discretion.
 In the event that GitLab denies an Approval, GitLab will submit to Contributor a detailed written description of why an Approval was withheld and recommend a course of action and required fixes (“Feedback”), all of which Contributor will be responsible for implementing as a prerequisite for receiving Approvals.
 Deliverables that do not receive Approvals will be modified by Contributor to comply with Feedback and resubmitted to GitLab for Approvals.
 This process will repeat itself until all Deliverables comply with Feedback.
 Project shall not be deemed complete until Contributor receives all the scheduled GitLab Approvals.
 Due Dates for GitLab Approval or Feedback specified in the table above assume that Contributor’s Deliverables:
    * Are submitted to GitLab on schedule
    * Meet GitLab’s implementation technical standards

 5\.
 Points of Contact:
 Each Party will provide a single point of contact that will have the authority to communicate all final decisions, which will be deemed final and official (“Primary Contact”).
 For the purpose of this Statement of Work, Primary Contacts for each party will be:

 **GitLab Primary Contact**: